The Fleming Fund – VFM framework and evaluation

-The Fleming Fund is a £265 million programme funded by the UK government (Department of Health) to invest in improving laboratory capacity for diagnosis and surveillance of antimicrobial resistance (AMR) in low-income countries where AMR has a disproportionate impact.
+Fleming Fund Phase 1 was a £265 million programme funded by the UK government (Department of Health) to invest in improving laboratory capacity for diagnosis and surveillance of antimicrobial resistance (AMR) in low-income countries where AMR has a disproportionate impact.

-The programme started in 2017 and will last for 5 years.
-It has various objectives:
+Phase 1 of the programme started in 2017 and ran for 5 years.
+It had various objectives:

 • Strengthen surveillance of drug resistance